A reader asked a great question: how might she stop wasting time? She gave me permission to publish an edited version of our correspondence below.

 But, are all of the tasks you mentioned truly wastes of time?
 Or are you undervaluing the work you do?

 After speaking to many women, I learned that we are not alone.
 This happens to the best of us.
-Regardless of our employment status or our children’s ages, we all fall victim to believing we are “wasting time.”
+Everyone falls victim to believing we are “wasting time.”

 Here are the tips that have worked for my clients and me: